isomerpages/nparks-sgf/_sgf-orchid-show/Show Info.md

 the Singapore Botanic Gardens' 10<sup>th</sup> year as a UNESCO World Heritage Site, and SG60 celebrations.</p>
 <p></p>
-<p><em>* Singapore citizens, permanent residents and those living in Singapore, including holders of employment pass, work permit, dependent pass or student pass.
+<p><em>* Singapore citizens, permanent residents and those living in Singapore, including holders of employment pass, work permit, dependent's pass or student's pass.
 Proof of residency may be required for verification for entry to the National Orchid Garden.</em>
 </p>
 <p></p>